Sacramento Kings: 1960–1970: The Oscar Robertson era

 During the 1966–67 season, the Royals began playing some of their home games in neutral sites such as Cleveland (until the Cavaliers began play in 1970), Dayton and Columbus.
 This did wound their local fan base in Cincinnati, though, and fortunes for the team continued to steadily decline.
 That year, they would host the 1966 NBA All-Star Game, with Smith scoring 24 points to be named All-Star MVP.
 As of 2021, it is the last time that the franchise has hosted an All-Star Game.
 In the summer of 1968, Owner Louis Jacobs died and ownership went to his sons Jeremy and Max Jacobs.

 New coach Bob Cousy traded Lucas in 1969.
 Robertson was traded to Milwaukee in 1970, where he immediately won an NBA title.
 Both transactions were unpopular with the fan base, resulting in a home attendance decline and eventually the franchise's move to Kansas City which was announced on March 14, 1972.
 The NBA Board of Governors voted 16–1 to permit the transfer nine days later on March 23.
 Before a crowd of 4,022, the Royals defeated the Baltimore Bullets 132–114 in its final home game at Cincinnati Gardens the following night on March 24.
 The team represented Cincinnati for one last time in a 135–122 win over the Cleveland Cavaliers witnessed by 10,289 at the Cleveland Arena two nights later on March 26.

 1972–1985: Kansas City–Omaha/Kansas City Kings

 After moving to Kansas City, the Royals renamed themselves the Kings to avoid confusion with the Royals baseball team.
-Now dubbed the Kansas City-Omaha Kings, the team split its home games between the 7,316-seat Municipal Auditorium in Kansas City and the 9,300-seat Omaha Civic Auditorium.
+Now dubbed the Kansas City–Omaha Kings, the team split its home games between the 7,316-seat Municipal Auditorium in Kansas City, Missouri and the 9,300-seat Omaha Civic Auditorium in Omaha, Nebraska.